 - Some Tips From a Father Who Knows

 What I Know About Being a Stay-at-Home Dad

-I can confess now and tell you, being a stay at home dad is not always a bed of roses!
+I can confess now and tell you, that being a stay-at-home dad is not always a bed of roses!
 There have been days when I doubt my decision and wonder if I’m damaging my reputation, career-wise.
-I can’t tell you how many times I’ve killed a conversation by telling people I’m a stay at home dad.
+I can’t tell you how many times I’ve killed a conversation by telling people I’m a stay-at-home dad.
 For many, this is still a strange concept to grasp!

 I know what it feels like to be “looked down upon” for not being the main breadwinner.
 I don’t even try and sway these opinions.
 Who says you have to work away from home to be the main breadwinner anyway?
-But, that’s how society still sees certain roles functioning and until there’s a wider acceptance, I simply put on my man-shield.
-However, I can state that I do believe people are more accepting of stay at home fathers than a decade ago.
+But, that’s how society still sees certain roles functioning, and until there’s a wider acceptance, I simply put on my man-shield.
+However, I can state that I do believe people are more accepting of stay-at-home fathers than a decade ago.
 So, we’re getting somewhere!
-This is an article where I got featured on the breadwinner role topic.
+Recently on Shondaland site I got featured on the breadwinner role topic.

 I had a chat with my own dad the other day on Skype.
 He’s a more conventional father and I grew up in a home where the father was the main breadwinner (away from home) while the mother stayed at home to care for the kids.
 My father did say he admired me for being at home for my daughter.
 He went as far as congratulating me for coping with the daily tasks of raising a child.